mwhesse/whisper-assistant-vscode/README.md

     _Important: Do this **before** the transcription completes._
 5. The transcribed text will automatically populate the Cursor dialog.
 Here, you can edit the text or add files/docs, then press `Enter` to execute the GPT query.

-By integrating Cursor.so with Whisper Assistant, you can provide extensive instructions without the need for typing, significantly enhancing your development workflow.
+By integrating Cursor.so with WhisperX Assistant, you can provide extensive instructions without the need for typing, significantly enhancing your development workflow.

 # Platform Compatibility

-Whisper Assistant has been tested and supports:
+WhisperX Assistant has been tested and supports:

 - **macOS**: Full support with SoX (default) and ffmpeg (custom)
 - **Windows**: Full support with SoX (default) and ffmpeg (custom)